 You can also use this tool to verify correspondent address or public key for an encoded private key; see here.
 But as mentioned, any private key info shall not be transmitted on the internet so you shall do this task in a local copy version of the tool.

-Almost the same as the ATM for BTC chain above.
-Thanks to replay benefit between ABC and BSV chains, no need for separate ATM for ABC and BSV chains to craft a transaction.
-However, its default broadcast channel will deny the transaction if the inputs of the transaction is not valid in ABC chain.
+Almost the same as the ATM for core chain above.
+Thanks to replay benefit between BCHN and BCHA and BSV chains, no need for separate ATM for the three chains to craft a typical transaction.
+However, its default broadcast channel of this software will deny the transaction if the inputs of the transaction is not valid in BCHN chain.
 Therefore, BSV users need to broadcast the transaction via other BSV-friendly nodes such as blockchair.com.

-Sadly, there is no replay benefit between BTC chain and other chains so a user may need to sign the same transaction two times, one in this ATM and one in the BTC ATM above to have a transaction of ticker B. Ideally without bothering of tribalism of the authors of those wallets, it is possible for a programmer to design a wallet that is capable to craft the transactions in one stop and broadcast them afterward.
+When there is no replay benefit between core chain and other chains or a user plans to take advantage of cheaper fee, a user may need to craft/sign the same transaction multiple times.
+Ideally without bothering of tribalism of the authors of those wallets, it is possible for a software that is capable to craft the transactions in one stop and broadcast them afterward.